dmkael/python-project-52/README.md

 ```

-Also, to clean created by Poetry virtual env folder in windows you need to determine venv-name to delete.
+_THIS ONE ONLY FOR WINDOWS:_ Also, to clean created by Poetry virtual env folder in Windows you need to determine venv-name to delete.
 To figure it out just execute this command in project folder through __PowerShell__:
 ```
 poetry env list